 The internet is a great resource for knowledge.
 It’s full of people who have created content before you, so take some time to learn from their success.

-One of the best ways to be a successful online content creator is to learn from others.
 We're all aware of some of the most prominent content creators on the internet, like Kylie Jenner (or literally any Kardashian/Jenner), Gary Vaynerchuk, or Marie Forleo.
 Following these accounts can provide inspiration.
 However, you can also find yourself discouraged.
-Their millions of followers and engaging fans can make the mountain climb look pretty steep!
+Their millions of followers and engaging fans can make the mountain to climb look pretty steep!

-Instead, study the strategies of successful but smaller creators.
-Review those who are just a few steps ahead of you, along with others who are running a full-time business as an online creator.
+Instead, study the strategies of successful smaller creators.
+Review the strategies of those who are just a few steps ahead of you, along with others who are running a full-time business as an online creator.
 You'll discover actions that you can take for more immediate and achievable results.